GlacioHack/geoutils/doc/source/feature_overview.md

   -

 * - {meth}`~geoutils.Raster.reproject()`
   - Reproject to other CRS.
-Default tolerance parameters ensure chunk-invariance.
+Also resamples to new grid for rasters, with default parameters ensuring chunk-invariance.
   - ✅
   - Rasterio / PyProj